yazdotai/graph-networks/README.md

 # Graph Neural Networks and Recommendations
-A list of interesting graph neural networks material with a primary interest in recommendations and [tensorflow](https://github.com/tensorflow/tensorflow) that is continually updated and refined
+A list of interesting graph neural networks (GNN) material with a primary interest in recommendations and [tensorflow](https://github.com/tensorflow/tensorflow) that is continually updated and refined

 ## TensorFlow Implementations